360 Total Security Review 2022: How Good Is the Antivirus Tool?

 |Special Protection Features|

-Since subscription packages for each program vary, the table below compares each provider's offering on the basis of a sample, with similar conditions.
-We can say that 360 Total Security is one of the most affordable antivirus programs on the market.
+Since subscription packages for each program from our sample vary, the table below compares each provider's offering on the basis of a fictional template we created, with similar conditions.
+Based on this, we can say that 360 Total Security is priced moderately, falling in the middle of the pack.

-With its game-like appearance, 360 Total Security makes a good first impression as an antivirus program.
-At second glance, it also looks decent, considering its intuitive operation and breadth of features.
-Unfortunately, the third-party lab tests are simply too old to provide any indication of what's "under the hood" in regards to the program's security and performance, and we were unable to assess this as a result.
-Assuming that a drastic change did not occur since 2017, it is fair to assume that the program offers at least decent security.
-Support for the product is non-existent, so the less said about it, the better.
-For it's low-price (or feature-packed freeware version) trying the program is definitely worth a shot.
+Unfortunately, the third-party testing lab results are simply too old to provide any indication of what's under the figurative hood in regards to the program's security and performance, and as a result, we were unable to assess either of these factors.
+Assuming that a drastic change has not occurred since 2017, it seems fair to state that the program offers decent security.
+Live support for the product is non-existent, so the less said about it, the better.

 Alternatives to 360 Total Security